Christoph33one/viks-bakery/README.md

  - The header and footer of each page is kept the same throughout all the pages, to keep symetry and repetitive UX experience.

- - The nav bar will send a user to the required pages label within the nav bar.
-I have given a drop down menu for the all menu pages.
-This keepsthe nav bar small and with more functions.
+ - The nav bar consists if three links, a home page, menu drop down link and a contact form.

  - A registration form for users to make an account.
 Users information is then saved in the data base.
 Once registered, a user can see clearly that they are logged in.
 When a used chooses to log out, a second reminded message is asked before the user fully commits to being logged out.